Clifton Beach, Karachi: Restaurants and entertainment

+Clifton Beach offers family entertainment including camel rides, horse rides, and motorized buggy rides to the visitors.

 Events

 Clifton Beach is one of Karachi's major tourist attractions so most notable celebrations are done here by the citizens.
 A major event of the year is the New Year's celebration on the eve of 31 December each year.
 Also, the Pakistan Air Force now holds regular shows on Clifton Beach on important national events.
 These air shows consist of planes from the PAF showing acrobatics and flypasts to the audiences.
+The beach is also a prime location for private concerts, musical festivals, Holi celebrations and much more.

 Attempts At Beautification & Uplift

 In 2003 it was noted that historic sites were deteriorating because of government neglect and lack of sanitation facilities for tourists.
 The monuments at risk included Lady Lloyd Pier, Jehangir Kothari Pavilion and his bungalow, Jehangir Kothari Parade, and the Katrak bandstand.
 In 2005, Clifton Beach Park was opened as part of the renovation of the historic Kothari Parade and Bagh Ibn-i-Qasim.
 In recent times, the local government and civil society has tried to make the place beautiful and tourist-friendly again.
 Attempts include the installation of themed dustbins in the shape of Giant Fish and cleanup campaigns by local civil society members.
 There have also been a few urban forests such as Clifton Urban Forest planted to improve the conditions and beauty of the area.